dotnet/designs/accepted/system-range/system-range.md

         }
         ```
 * Should we suppport steps in ranges?
 Syntax is unclear and so is whether this
-  means we'd need a separate type.
+  means we'd need a separate type, such as `SteppedRange`.
+Python supports this:
+  `lower:upper:step` with `:step` being optional and `:1` by default.
 * For the companion types, should we support setters for range-based indexers?
   `myarray[0..10] = Enumerable.Range(1, 10)`
 * Python doesn't create errors for cases where the indexes aren't valid.
 It
-  looks like when they close ranges the just clamp the start and end position to
+  looks like when they bind ranges the just clamp the start and end position to
   the container.
 And if the start:end are overlapping, they simply produce an
   empty set.